I’ve had this helpful challenge about the safe experiments I offer on this website.

 The limits of a scientific approach

-For me, the ‘scientific’ method presents a problem; on this web site, I discourage you from ‘hypotheses’ in favour of doing and just noticing what happens.
+For me, the ‘scientific’ method presents a problem; on this web site, I discourage you from ‘hypotheses’ in favour of doing something and just noticing what happens.
 Indeed, ‘just noticing’ is one very early safe experiment I describe.
 I call the actions ‘experiments’ but I do not want you to assume you can know the outcome.
 True, there may be a guess in your mind about what might happen but be aware that simply observing the experiment can make things appear, just as you expected.
 Predicting the outcome can simply make it so – as quantum physicists have concluded!

 On this website, some uncertainty – indeed, some curiosity – is needed to allow an experiment to run its course and be helpful.
 Beware of assuming what might happen!